treindle/hubot-whereyouat/README.md

 # hubot-whereyouat
-node module for hubot to check the status of all out of office staff
+  node module for hubot to check the status of the out of office staff

 # Description:
-   Records time and away message users set.
+  This is an extention of hubot-rememberto https://github.com/wdalmut/hubot-rememberto Records time and away message users set.

 # Dependencies:
   "cron": "^1.0.5",